State Wildlife Action Plan (SWAP)

 What has happened so far to update the SWAP?

 The planning process to revise the SWAP began in early 2024 with a focus on developing the philosophy and purpose highlighted above.
-Now months of effort has gone into developing the Species of Greatest Conservation Need list.
-Thank you to everyone that provided initial feedback on our process.
-A summary of the process and feedback can be found in the FAQs on this page.
+Months of effort then went into developing the Species of Greatest Conservation Need list.
+Thank you to everyone that provided comments on our process and list.
+A summary of the process and feedback can be found in the Element 7 and 8 overview on this page.
+The list of Plant and Vertebrate SGCN are housed in our dashboards.
+CNHP and CPW staff also developed the list of Habitats SGCN rely on.

 What is happening now with the SWAP?